Ilya-Trakhimovich/RADBot/README.md

 # RADBot
-App for RemAutoDor
+App for RemAutoDor.
-The application allows you to automatically inspect the streets of Minsk.
+The application allows to automatically inspect the streets of Minsk.
+Used asp.net mvc 5, selenium, ajax, jQuery, bootstrap